 By Geoffrey M. Roche, Fellow - The National Leadership Academy For The Public’s Health

 If you are a startup in the digital health space, where should you focus?
-Let’s take a look at six areas that will continue to see growth, and how you can embrace the future.
+Let’s take a look at six areas that will continue to see growth, and how you can embrace the future of digital health and public private partnerships.

 Without question, the behavioral health space is going to be an important area.
 The move that has occurred with COVID, to truly have tele-psychiatry and actually have it be reimbursed is a pretty significant move.